DBraun/TD-Faust/README.md

 Then open `thirdparty/llvm-project/llvm/build/LLVM.sln` and build in Release/64.
 This will take at least 20 minutes.

 #### macOS
-Go to [https://releases.llvm.org](https://releases.llvm.org) and download `clang+llvm-12.0.0-x86_64-apple-darwin.tar.xz` to this repository's `thirdparty` folder.
+Go to [https://github.com/llvm/llvm-project/releases/tag/llvmorg-12.0.0](https://github.com/llvm/llvm-project/releases/tag/llvmorg-12.0.0) and download `clang+llvm-12.0.0-x86_64-apple-darwin.tar.xz` to this repository's `thirdparty` folder.
 Unzip it into a directory.

 ### Building TD-Faust
 #### Windows
-Then in root of the TD-Faust repo, set an absolute path to this subfolder in your llvm-project installation.
+In the root of the TD-Faust repo, set an absolute path to this subfolder in your llvm-project installation.
 Then run CMake.
 ```bash
 set LLVM_DIR=C:/path/to/TD-Faust/thirdparty/llvm-project/llvm/build/lib/cmake/llvm
 cmake -Bbuild -DUSE_LLVM_CONFIG=off
 ```

-Then open `build/TD-Faust.sln` and build in Release mode.
+Open `build/TD-Faust.sln` and build in Release mode.
 (Debug is inconvenient because you'd have to build LLVM in Debug.) `TD-Faust.dll` and `faust.dll` should appear in the Plugins folder.

 Run the TouchDesigner project by pressing `F5`.
 #### macOS